Skip to main content

 Not a slide that says “we can do this.”
 A working thing that proves it.

 So what happens when these tools become ubiquitous?
 When everybody has the same AI capabilities, the differentiator won’t be the output.
-It has to be the right output to address the outcome and reach the point you want to get to.
-AI is eliminating the resource constraints that you would normally have.
-It’s removing that hurdle going from the idea you’re telling people about to showing them exactly what you mean.
-But what you choose to show, and why, still requires the strategic thinking.
+It’ll be whether you built the right thing to address the right problem.
+AI removes the resource constraints that used to stop you going from telling people about an idea to showing them exactly what you mean.
+But what you choose to show, and why, still requires strategic thinking.

 Want to see what your team could build?